Richard Childress Racing

 Richard Childress Racing (RCR) is an American professional stock car racing team that currently competes in the NASCAR Cup Series and the NASCAR O'Reilly Auto Parts Series.
-The team is based in Welcome, North Carolina, and is owned and operated by Richard Childress.
+The team is based in Welcome, North Carolina, and is owned and operated by Richard Childress with a 40 percent ownership by Chartwell Investments.

-In the Cup Series, the team currently fields two Chevrolet Camaro ZL1s: the No. 3 full-time for Austin Dillon, and the No. 8 full-time for Kyle Busch.
-In the O'Reilly Auto Parts Series, the team currently fields two Chevrolet Camaro teams: the No. 2 full-time for Jesse Love, and the No. 21 full-time for Austin Hill.
+In the Cup Series, the team currently fields two Chevrolet Camaro ZL1s: the No. 3 full-time for Austin Dillon and the No. 33 for Austin Hill.
+In the O'Reilly Auto Parts Series, the team currently fields four Chevrolet Camaro teams: the No. 2 full-time for Love, the No. 3 part-time for Dillon, the No. 21 full-time for Hill, and the No. 33 part-time for Cleetus McFarland.
 RCR has had at least one car successfully qualify for every Cup race since 1972, the longest such active streak, and is known for the longstanding use of the number 3 on its primary race car.

 In addition to its in-house Cup Series teams, RCR has several technical alliances and partnerships with other teams.
-In the O'Reilly Auto Parts Series, Big Machine Racing, Jordan Anderson Racing and Viking Motorsports have a technical alliance with the team in the O'Reilly Auto Parts Series, with Big Machine Racing having shops on the RCR campus in Welcome, North Carolina.
+In the Cup Series, it is allied with Rick Ware Racing.
+In the O'Reilly Auto Parts Series, Big Machine Racing, Jordan Anderson Racing and Viking Motorsports have a technical alliance with the team, with Big Machine Racing having shops on the RCR campus in Welcome, North Carolina.
 Beyond this, RCR also has collaborative agreements with Beard Motorsports, although these are not technical alliances.

 RCR has won the NASCAR Cup Series championship six times, all with driver Dale Earnhardt, as well as the Daytona 500 three times; Earnhardt in 1998, Kevin Harvick in 2007, and Austin Dillon in 2018.
-The team has also fielded cars for notables such as Jeff Burton, Mike Skinner, Ricky Rudd, Neil Bonnett, Ryan Newman, and Clint Bowyer.
+The team has also fielded cars for notables such as Jeff Burton, Mike Skinner, Ricky Rudd, Neil Bonnett, Ryan Newman, Clint Bowyer, and Kyle Busch.